anapi76/LudotecaMicroservices/README.md

 ### 3. Game Microservice

-- Description: Handles business logic related to author.
+- Description: Handles business logic related to game.
 - Routes:
     - GET /game: Get a filtered list of Games.
     - PUT /game: Create a new game.